-1.1 At the end of the unit the student-teacher:
+At the end of the unit student-teachers will be able to;

-- 1. enjoys reading activity; - 2. understands different words and develop a good reading habit; - 3. enjoys reading stories and English books; - 4. makes self-reliant and independent readers; - 5. understands the importance of speed of reading; - 6. improves the speed of reading while reading different texts; - 7. writes grammatically correct English; - 8. writes paragraphs and clear account of events;
+- 1. enjoy reading activity. - 2. understand different words and develop a good reading habit. - 3. enjoy reading stories and English books.

-- 9. writes messages notices and letters; - 10. knows and writes different types of letters; - 11. understands the concept of resume and knows how to prepare a resume; - 12. develops the art of writing invitations for various events;
+- 4. make self-reliant and independent readers. - 5. understand the importance of speed of reading. - 6. apply the speed of reading while reading different texts. - 7. list the characteristics of a good reader. - 8. write grammatically correct English. - 9. write paragraphs and clear account of events. - 10. write a description of picture and scenes. - 11. write messages notices and letters. - 12. write his/her own ideas in the English language. - 13. know about different types of letters. - 14. understand how to express an idea through letter personal as well as formal. - 15. write different letters. - 16. develop awareness of the letter writing process on different topics and purposes. - 17. understands the concept of resume. - 18. know how to prepare a resume, based on the job. - 19. develop the art of writing invitations among the student teachers. - 20. provide the knowledge of different types of invitations to the student teachers. - 21. know the procedure of writing invitations.

-1.2 Reading Comprehension
+3.3 Reading Comprehension